vszakats/hb/.github/CONTRIBUTING.md

       <http://www.catb.org/~esr/faqs/smart-questions.html>
     * "Does Not Work"
       <http://importblogkit.com/2015/07/does-not-work/>
-13. <a name="trbl-13"></a> Please do not report warnings or bugs &ndash; except of _build errors_ &ndash; in 3rd party component hosted inside the Harbour source tree.
+13. <a name="trbl-13"></a> Please do not report warnings or bugs &mdash; except of _build errors_ &mdash; in 3rd party component hosted inside the Harbour source tree.
 You can recognize these by their source path, which always contains a subdirectory named `/3rd/`.
 Report these to the maintainer(s) of the respective component instead.